Skip to content

 text

-Step 3 — a complete card-on-surface example.
-The page sits on a surface, the card sits on top with its own background + border + on-color, and the brand button rolls through every interaction state via Tailwind variants:
+Step 3 — a card-on-surface example.
+The page sits on a surface, the card is a container on top with its own background + on-content, and the button rolls through hover / focus / press via Tailwind variants:

 jsx